mmistakes/minimal-mistakes/_drafts/fs2.md

 In fs2, the only available type modeling the above streaming concepts is `Pipe[F[_], -I, +O]`. `Pipe`s are only a type alias for the function `Stream[F, I] => Stream[F, O]`.
 So, a `Pipe[F[_], I, O]` represents nothing more than a function between two streams, the first emitting elements of type `I`, and the second emitting elements of type `O`.

-Using pipes, we can look at fs2 streams definition like the definitions of streams in other libraries, representing transformations on streams as a sequence of stages.
+Using pipes, we can look at the definition of fs2 streams, like the definitions of streams in other libraries, representing transformations on streams as a sequence of stages.
 The `through` method applies a pipe to a stream.
 Its internal implementation is straightforward since it involves the function defined by the pipe to the stream:

 ```scala
 // fs2 library code